How To Get A Noisy Classroom’s Attention

 And note, much of what works is indeed about your personality.
 Classroom management isn’t a ‘strength’ for me because I’m always worried about being a ‘mean teacher’ and tend to use learning models that depend on open-ended learning, student self-direction, and inquiry and project-based learning.

-So below are some ways to get a noise classroom’s attention.
+So below are some ways to get a noisy classroom’s attention.
 Some may work better than others depending on your grade level, teaching style, personality, or the personality of the class itself–down to who shows up to school that day and who doesn’t.
-Experiment, and let me know in the comments which strategies you use that I didn’t include.

 20 Ways To Get A Noisy Classroom’s Attention